dslm4515/Musl-LFS/README.md

 ## Build Method

-### Standard
+### Build Toolchain
 MLFS is based on LFS 9.1 and composed of 3 stages: cross-tools, tools, and chroot.
+All three stages are built from source.
 <ol>
   <li>Cross-Tools -- Create a very basic toolchain with host's own tool chain.
 THis will be used to build the next stage.
 It also allows the next stage to use Musl Libc instead of Glibc.</li>
   <li>Tools -- Creates the tool chain that will be used in the next stage.
 Resulting toolchain is sandboxed from host and uses its own libc: Musl </li>
   <li>Chroot -- Last stage in which the final Musl system is built, using the tool chain built in the previous stage </li>
 </ol>

-### Quickstart
+### Prebuilt Toolchain
 If MLFS has been built before, the old/previous toolchain (tools) can be upgraded to build a newer MLFS.
 Alternatively, a prebuilt toolchain can be downloaded from past releases and upgraded to build this version of MLFS.
 Cross-tools will not be built or required.
 <ol>
  <li> Upgrade -- Enter chroot with prebuilt toolchain and update toolchain packages to match the final system build </li>